Basic Considerations and Questions

 - Plaintiff's Claim and ORDER to Go to Small Claims Court (Form SC-100).

-If you are the defendant, reviewing the following court forms is likely to provide information useful to you:
+If you are the defendant, reviewing the following court forms will give you some useful information:

 - Information for the Defendant (Form SC-100 (page 4)), and